agrover7/FBNewsAnalysis/README.txt

 Alright, here's the important stuff -

 Attributions:
 I learned how to access the Facebook Graph API from an article by Max Woolf.
 This is a straightforward process that can't really be altered (unless you're changing how the information is stored), and so I utilized some of his code (appropriately as per its license).
-Most of scrapeStatus, processStatus, getStatusReactions, and all 12 lines of requestStatus are attributable to him (https://github.com/minimaxir/facebook-page-post-scraper/blob/master/get_fb_posts_fb_page.py)
+Most of scrapeStatus, processStatus, getStatusReactions, and all 12 lines of requestStatus are attributable to him (https://github.com/minimaxir/facebook-page-post-scraper/blob/master/get_fb_posts_fb_page.py).
+The majority of this code, though, is entirely original.